 - Be a "good listener."
 Let him or her talk about her feelings and validate those feelings with phrases such as, "That must have been so hard."
 "I am so sorry."

 - Validate the tributes or acts they do for their lost baby with, "She would have loved that," "That is so beautiful."

 - Minimize their loss by saying things like, "You can have another one." or "At least she passed before she was born."
-"It just wasn't meant to be" or tell them that must have been something genetically wrong and the baby just wasn't supposed to live
+"It just wasn't meant to be" or tell them that must have been something genetically wrong and the baby just wasn't supposed to live.

 - Place expectations on them regarding how and how long they should grieve.
 Remember that the process is different for everyone.

 - Avoid the topic.
-Many grieving mothers feel an intense need to tell the world about their precious baby.
+Many grieving mothers feel an intense need to tell the world about their precious babies.
 I know that I feel like I want the whole world to know that I had a baby who died and that I loved her.